LlamzonAmazon/Image-Recognition-Tool/README.md

 ---

 This is a personal endeavor.
-I am interested in cloud computing and AI; it is a goal of mine to be something along the lines of a cloud engineer.
-So, I am going to undertake a personal project that combines some interests of mine in a seemingly simple manner.
+I am interested in cloud computing and AI.
+So, I have taken on a personal project that combines these interests of mine in a seemingly simple manner.
 Hopefully, by the end of this project I have ...
 <ol>
   <li>Improved my full-stack development skills with React</li>
   <li>Gained valuable experience with AWS</li>